Spastic-Dev/lot7p/README.md

-.arts of lot7p by accend inc
+assets of lot7p by accend inc